prez212/Project2_crowdfunding_ETL/README.md

 # Project2_crowdfunding_ETL
-UofT Bootcamp Data Analytics Bootcamp Project 2 ETL Team: LPerez, OUsman, RVarela
+UofT Bootcamp Data Analytics Bootcamp Project 2 ETL Team: Lucas Perez, Ola Usman, Ricardo Varela

-Instructions

 The instructions for this mini project are divided into the following subsections:

-    Create the Category and Subcategory DataFrames
-    Create the Campaign DataFrame
+    Create the Category and Subcategory DataFrame (Lucas) Create the Campaign DataFrame (Ola)
-    Create the Contacts DataFrame
+    Create the Contacts DataFrame (Ricardo)
-    Create the Crowdfunding Database
+    Create the Crowdfunding Database (Lucas)
-    Create the Category and Subcategory DataFrames

-Extract and transform the crowdfunding.xlsx Excel data to create a category DataFrame that has the following columns:

-A "category_id" column that has entries going sequentially from "cat1" to "catn", where n is the number of unique categories

-A "category" column that contains only the category titles

-The following image shows this category DataFrame:
+Bharat (Instructor) advised with troubleshooting when extracting csv to use "quotechar=" ExpertLearning Assistant, AskBCs and Tutor assisted with troubleshooting Contact Dataframe MS Co-pilot to troubleshoot syntax in Category, Subcategory and Campaign Dataframe